Sharing meals in the Residential College dining halls is an important part of the undergraduate experience at Princeton.

 You Have Options

-As a freshman, you’ll eat most of your meals at your own Residential College or in one of the other residential dining halls.
+As a first-year, you’ll eat most of your meals at your own Residential College or in one of the other residential dining halls.

 Incoming students are given the Unlimited base plan.